tobilobasalawu/trading-algorithm-boilerplate/README.md

 # Place a buy order for the base order amount defined in config.json, buy at the closing price of the current candle
 ```

-In order to create a **sell** signal, you will need to use these 3 lines of code:
+In order to create a **sell** signal and update your stop loss/take profit, you will need to use these 2 lines of code:

 ```python
 sell(exits, <price>)